Dyndrilliac/AotB-TD/README.txt

 error in the conversion process from the JDK JVM code used on a PC/Mac to the Dalvik JVM code used by Android devices.
 If see a
 Dalvik conversion error, you may want to speak to me personally because fixing it goes beyond the scope of these instructions.

-For more information on the Dalvik error, see this link: http://stackoverflow.com/questions/2680827/conversion-to-dalvik-format-failed-with-error-1-on-external-jar
+For more information on the Dalvik error, see this link: <a href="http://stackoverflow.com/questions/2680827/conversion-to-dalvik-format-failed-with-error-1-on-external-jar">Conversion to Dalvik Format Failed with Error 1</a>

 Once you have AndEngine correctly imported into Eclipse, you may want to clean the project so that all the binaries are deleted and rebuilt.
 Highlight the projects in the Project Explorer and go to: "Project" Menu -> "Clean..." and check the boxes for the